indigo-dc/oidc-agent/gitbook/provider/helmholtz.md

     - "OAuth client return URL (4)": `edu.kit.data.oidc-agent:/redirect`

-Note also that you have to enter at least one valid redirect uri, even if they are not mandated by HDF (see [Client Configuration Values](client-configuration-values.md#redirect-uri) for more information).
+Note also that you have to enter at least one valid redirect uri, even if they are not mandated by Helmholtz AAI (see [Client Configuration Values](client-configuration-values.md#redirect-uri) for more information).